 #10.
 Fruits and Veggies

 I tried to get through this without naming the obvious, but I can’t help it.
-Fresh fruits and veggies are a crucial, vital, life-or-death (well, maybe not the last one) component of maintaining a well-balanced diet, and ensuring that you pretty much always have a super solid starting point for a meal.
-I am a big proponent for always having some fresh options on hand, but keeping a few bags of frozen vegetables, like peas or okra, can also be super helpful.
-Keep a variety of what you like (and new things you want to try on hand.
+Fresh fruits and veggies are a crucial component to maintaining a well-balanced diet and ensuring that you always have a solid, healthy starting point for a meal.
+I am a big proponent for always having fresh options on hand, but keeping a few bags of frozen vegetables, like peas or okra, can also be super helpful.
+Keep a variety of what you like, as well as new things you want to try, around.
 Variety here is the key word.
 If you’re having trouble getting your kids (or yourself for that matter) to reach for the healthier items, ask yourself if you’re bored of the same-old, same-old.
 Are the baby carrots going bad?
 Next week buy some red or orange bell peppers for dipping into hummus instead.
 Never finishing that bag of pre-cut apples?
 Consider buying fresh apples of a different variety (I find certain brands of the sliced apples to be bitter and bleh… try a pink lady, they’re amazing) and spending the few extra minutes cutting your own.
 One note about prepared veggies in general: I highly recommend buying whole vegetables as often as you can.
-The flavor and price in the unprocessed vegetables is unmatched in comparison to their pre-cut counterparts.
+Their flavor and price is unmatched in comparison to their pre-cut counterparts.